rugbyprof/5303-Adv-Database/00-GithubAssignment.md

 #### Why github for this course?

-We will be using github this semester as a means of communicating, storing documents (assignments and programs), as well as a means to push keep your files to a central repository if your using a lab or personal machine.
+We will be using github this semester as a means of communicating, storing documents (assignments and programs), as well as a means to push your files to a central repository.
+So if your using a lab or personal machine, there's a centralized location that we both have access to.

 #### Create a Github account.
 - When you create a Github account, you must choose a `username`.